asiatanvir/Rental_analysis/README.md

 * Build an interactive neighborhood map.

+Additionally, the sfo_neighborhoods_census_data.csv file and neighborhood_coordinates.csv were the resources to create DataFrame that were used in the analysis.

 ### Calculate and Plot the Housing Units per Year¶

-In this part numerical and visual aggregation was used to calculate the number of housing units per year, and then a bar chart was created to show results.
+In this part numerical and visual aggregation was used to calculate the number of housing units per year based upon sfo_neighborhoods_data.
+Bar chart was created to display results.

 ```